maisiejillbt/ZodiacMap/README.md

 - three.js and Canvas for rendering 3D scene
 - SVG elements for creating Zodiac Wheel and intro elements
-- SCSS for animation and styling
+- SCSS for animation and styling.